aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/beacons.md

 Initialization MUST fail if any [constructor](#constructor) is configured without at least one required part.

+Initialization MUST fail if two [constructors](#constructor) are configured with the same set of required parts.

 Construction MUST fail if any plaintext value used in the construction contains the split character.